Google PageSpeed grade does not improve

 How WP Rocket can improve your score

-Here are the specific WP Rocket features that will directly impact your score:
+Here are the specific WP Rocket features that will help improve the score:

 Page caching